Title I

 • Below grade-level performance in math on the Murray School District benchmark assessments

-• Below grade-level performance on classroom-level math or reading assessments that show the student is in need of additional help
+• Below grade-level performance on classroom-level math or reading assessments that show the student needs additional help

-• The student’s teacher and the school team make decisions about which students in the school demonstrate the greatest need for the services available.
+• The student’s teacher and the school team decide which students demonstrate the greatest need for the services available.

 Differentiated Instruction:

-During differentiated instruction, in both math and language arts, teaching assistants are in all classrooms to help provide small group instruction to students at students’ instructional levels.
-They work directly with the classroom teacher and our academic intervention specialist to best meet the needs of the students.
+During differentiated instruction in math and language arts, teaching assistants are in all classrooms to help provide small-group instruction to students at their instructional levels.
+They work directly with the classroom teacher and our academic intervention specialist to best meet the student’s needs.

 Reading Interventions: